How to Get Married in Croatia as a Foreigner

 Getting married in Croatia as a foreigner is entirely possible, but you’ll need to prepare some paperwork in advance.
 The exact list may vary depending on your nationality, but most couples are asked to provide the following:

-Most foreign documents need to be officially translated into Croatian by a certified translator, while some documents may also require an apostille stamp or legalisation, depending on where they were issued.
+Most foreign documents need to be officially translated into Croatian by a certified translator.
+At the same time, some documents may also require an apostille stamp or legalisation, depending on where they were issued.

 Document translation & legalisation process

 One of the most important steps when preparing for your wedding in Croatia is making sure your paperwork is both translated and legally recognised.
-Because your documents were likely issued abroad, Croatian authorities need them in the local language and validated for international use.
+Because your documents were likely issued abroad, Croatian authorities require them to be in the local language and validated for international use.

 Certified translations

 Most foreign documents, such as birth certificates, certificates of no impediment, or divorce papers, must be officially translated into Croatian.
 These translations need to be done by a certified (sworn) translator, not just anyone fluent in the language.
-Certified translations include a signed statement confirming the accuracy of the translation, which ensures the registrar or church will accept it.
+Certified translations include a signed statement confirming the translation's accuracy, which ensures that the registrar or church will accept it.

 Apostille or legalisation